teooliver/time-tracker-base-v2/notes.md

 #### Frontend

+- Implement `load more` in Timer page using `useInfiniteQuery`.
-- Redo all tests using jest and Cypress
+- Redo all tests using jest and Cypress with MSW.
-- Add MSW for mocking and intercepting calls
-- Add chart library and create the Reports page.
 - Add storybook and maybe storyshot testing using playwright?
-- Add pagination to Reports chart.
+- Add pagination to Reports chart (choose spefic start/end dates or previous/next week buttons).
 - Add Spinner for loading states.

+- Add modal asking the user if its first the first time in the app.
+  Setup cookies to show/hide cookie base on user response.
+Good for writing diferent types of tests based on cookies.

 #### Backend